Computer Hardware

 NVMe SSDs vs SATA SSDs

-NVMe will always be faster than SSDs based on architecture alone.
-Although they both use NAND flash to store the data, the way that the data is transferred affects the speed of delivery.
-SATA delivers data over a SATA controller, but data communication overhead bottlenecks the speed at which data can be transferred.
+NVMe will always be faster than SATA SSDs based on architecture alone.
+Although they both use NAND flash to store data, the way that data is transferred affects speed.
+SATA delivers data over a SATA controller, but data communication overhead bottlenecks transfer speeds at 550 MB/s.

-• Gamers who play graphic-intensive titles benefit from NVMe SSDs with lower wait times.
+• Gamers who play graphics-intensive titles benefit from NVMe SSDs with lower wait times.

 • Data-intensive applications like deep learning, simulation, and analytics need fast data transfer speeds to keep the processor and accelerators fed.
 NVMe SSDs

-However, in the data center, SATA SSDs are still used for their hot swap capabilities.
-While 2.5” and 3.5” U.2 NVMe SSD costs are high, servers can use 2.5” SATA SSD drives to populate the storage bays on servers.
-The acceptable performance and acceptable price of SATA SSDs are valuable for workloads that won’t maximize the performance of NVMe SSDs and don’t want to deal with slower physical HDDs.
+However, in the data center, SATA SSDs are still used in some legacy systems for their hot swap capabilities.
+While 2.5" and 3.5" U.2 NVMe SSD costs are high, some servers still use 2.5" SATA SSD drives to populate storage bays.
+That said, even enterprise environments are increasingly moving away from SATA SSDs in favor of NVMe solutions as costs continue to decrease and the performance benefits become more critical for modern workloads.

 Are HDDs Still Used?